Yes, everyone is air frying but you.

 Breville Smart Oven Air Fryer Pro

 This versatile machine made the winners list in our reviews of both air fryers and toaster ovens, and it's for good reason.
 It heats quickly and efficiently despite its capacious interior, which can bake a 13-inch pizza or air-fry nearly an entire bag of frozen French fries at once.
-Our main problem with the Breville Smart Oven models is their high prices, and this one is nearly half-off for Black Friday.
+Our main problem with the Breville Smart Oven models is their high prices, which this deal helps remediate.

 Calphalon Performance Countertop French Door Air Fryer

-This air fryer offers the same size and performance as the Calphalon model above, but its French doors and stainless-steel finish look so very fancy.
+This air fryer offers massive size and high-quality performance, plus its French doors and stainless-steel finish look so very fancy.
 It's an elegant addition to any kitchen, as well as an effective air fryer, toaster, convection oven, broiler, and even slow cooker.
-And for Cyber Monday, it's available for more than a third off.

 Instant Pot Pro Crisp & Air Fryer 8-Quart Multi-Use Air Fryer